 The above explanation is Dr. Gulani’s way of simplifying the dry eye concept for all his patients and then he gets to work further investigating the root cause of dry eye and planning an effective treatment regimen.

-So lets say someone has a decreased production but good quality of tears, they can have punctual plugs inserted into their tear ducts and thereby “Retain” whatever little tears they produce (a Plumbing issue- Block the drain since the tap is producing less water so the water remains in the sink for a longer time).
-This can further be augmented by tear producing eye drops like Restasis.
+So lets say someone has a decreased production but good quality of tears, they can have temporary or permanent intra-canalicular punctual plugs inserted into their tear ducts and thereby “Retain” whatever little tears they produce (a Plumbing issue – Block the drain since the tap is producing less water so the water remains in the sink for a longer time).
+This can further be augmented by tear producing eye drops like Restasis or Xiidra.

-If the quantity is good but the quality of tears is bad then he addresses the abnormal layer effectively with appropriate eye drops, medications and even techniques.
-For example, if the Lipid layer is affected because of the Meibomian glands being blocked by repeated inflammation and allergy, he can actually open these glandswith a brief, in-office procedure using a new technology that he has introduced for the First Time in the World.
+If the quantity produced is good but the loss is excessive (Evaporative Dry eyes) then he addresses that abnormal layer effectively with appropriate eye drops, medications and techniques.
+For example, if the Lipid layer is affected because of the Meibomian glands being blocked by repeated inflammation and allergy, he can detect this problem and actually re-open these glands with a brief, in-office procedure using new technologies he keeps innovating and honing over decades of experience.
+Meibomian (“my-boh-mee-an”) glands are 20 – 40 toothpaste tube (slightly crooked though) shaped glands, lined along eye lashes in our eye lids which secrete the oil layer of our tear film to prevent evaporation of our tears too quickly by creating surface tension (making a film of water stay vertical despite gravity).